-Report the regression output for the four regressions - you should hand in the actual EXCEL print-out - and interpret the coefficients.
+Report the regression output for the three regressions - you should hand in the actual EXCEL print-out - and interpret the coefficients.
 Did the randomization succeed in creating comparable groups?
 At what level of confidence?
 Please present the t-statistics.

-c) Determine the average difference between 1998 treatment and comparison schools in: Average school participation in 1998 (PART98) Average school exam score in 1998 (TEST98)
+c) Determine the average difference between 1998 treatment and comparison schools in: Average school participation in 1998 (PART98)

-Report the regression results - you should again hand in the actual excel print-out - and interpret the coefficients.
+Report the regression results - you should again hand in the print-out - and interpret the coefficients.
 What is the impact of attending a treatment school on average school participation?
-What is the impact of attending a treatment school on average test scores?
-Is either difference significantly different than zero at 95 percent confidence?
+Is this difference significantly different than zero at 95% confidence?